Danielku15/SlickGrid-wiki/Slick.Grid.md

 ```
 <a name="getTopPanel" href="Slick.Grid#wiki-getTopPanel">#</a> grid.<b>getTopPanel</b>(<i></i>)

 Returns the DIV element of the top panel.
-The panel is hidden by default, but you can show it by initializing the grid with `showTopPanel` set to `true`, or by calling `grid.setTopePanelVisibility(true)`.
+The panel is hidden by default, but you can show it by initializing the grid with `showTopPanel` set to `true`, or by calling `grid.setTopPanelVisibility(true)`.
 ```javascript
 // Create a subheader and attach it to the top panel
 $("<div>Here is a subheader!</div>")